 A little of my life

-Term two came and Mr. Jay was dismissed because of his poor teaching style and there came the perfect Mr. Akpan who effortlessly taught us with so much passion, he would not move on to the next topic unless he was sure everyone was on the same page, not only did he make math fun, he was there always – he could see through everyone.
+Term two came and Mr. Jay was dismissed because of his poor teaching style and there came the perfect Mr. Akpan who effortlessly taught us with so much passion, he would not move on to the next topic unless he was sure everyone was on the same page, not only did he make math fun, he was always there, and he could see through everyone.
 The point here is, if you don’t give your students an opportunity to thrive, they never will – and if you don’t give them a reason to trust you, they never will.

 Avoid being Mr. Jay – this is how:

-– Teach them to accept themselves the way they are and how to identify with their individual uniqueness.
+– Teach them to accept themselves the way they are and to identify with their individual uniqueness.

 – If they drift away discipline wise, don’t be quick to judge – rather, get into their heads and guide them back on track.